Pure and simple, a brand positioning strategy is a tool of business strategy.

 In contrast, a powerful brand positioning strategy runs deep.
 It shines through everything a business does, starting with all 4 Ps.
 It is specific, consistent and distinctive.
 It is clear, believable and memorable to your customer.
 It helps you grow your business with intention, focus and clarity.

 There are infinite potential positionings for your brand, but there is only one best position for your brand.
 There is a single position that is optimal given your business’s objective, target customer and market space.
-Here at LCP Strategies, we call that one position your Ironclad Brand Positioning©.
+Here at Ironclad Brand Strategy, we call that one position your Ironclad Brand Positioning©.
 That positioning is the heart of your marketing strategy – and your business strategy.